Diane Downs: Shootings and prosecution

 Downs did not disclose to police that she owned a .22 caliber handgun, but both Steve and Knickerbocker informed authorities that she did.
 Investigators later discovered that she had bought the handgun in Arizona during her marriage to Steve.
-While they were unable to find the weapon, they found unfired cartridges in her home with extractor markings from the murder weapon.
+While investigators were unable to find the handgun, they did discover unfired cartridges in her home that had extractor markings matching those of the murder weapon.
 Most damaging, witnesses saw her car being driven very slowly toward the hospital, at an estimated speed of 5–7 mph—contradicting her claim that she drove to the hospital at a "high speed" after the shooting.
 Based on this and additional evidence, Downs was arrested nine months after the shooting on February 28, 1984, and charged with one count of murder and two counts each of attempted murder and criminal assault.

 Prosecutors argued that Downs shot her children to be free of them so that she could continue her affair with Knickerbocker, as she claimed that he let it be known that he did not want children in his life.
-There was testimony by the prosecution's psychiatrist who diagnosed Downs as narcissistic, histrionic, and anti-social.
-These qualities meant that Downs also fit into the profile of malignant hysteria psychopathy.
-Stated in this testimony was that, "She shows no remorse.
+There was testimony by the prosecution's psychiatrist, who diagnosed Downs as having narcissistic, histrionic, and antisocial personality disorders.
+These qualities meant that Downs also fit into the now-outdated profile of malignant hysteria psychopathy.

+Stated in this testimony was that "she shows no remorse.
 She regards her children with no empathy and as objects or possessions.
 Any feelings she has for them are superficial and only extend to how they are part of her and her life."
-Much of the case against her rested on the testimony of her surviving daughter, Christie, who, once she recovered her ability to speak, described how her mother shot all three children while parked at the side of the road then shot herself in the arm.
+Much of the case against her rested on the testimony of her surviving daughter, Christie, who, once she recovered her ability to speak, described how her mother shot all three children while parked at the side of the road and then shot herself in the arm.
 Downs was convicted on all charges on June 17, 1984, and sentenced to life in prison plus fifty years.
 She was required to serve twenty-five years before being considered for parole.
 Most of Downs' sentence is to be served consecutively.
-The judge made it clear that he did not intend for Downs ever to be free again.
+The judge made it clear that he did not intend for Downs to ever be free again.